-While the eggheads at the space association are smart they aren’t smart enough to deal with this catastrophe so they bring in some ringers in a pair super star quantum physicians, the primary of these being chain smoking, energy drink guzzling Dr. Trish (Gigi Edgley) who says a lot of complex fancy confusing stuff really fast.
-She and her colleagues have calculated the precise point that this anomaly will hit the earth, sucking everything in its path, including time which is one of the eleven dimensions silly.
+While the eggheads at the space association are smart, they aren’t smart enough to deal with this catastrophe so they bring in some ringers in a pair super star quantum physicians, the primary of these being chain smoking, energy drink guzzling Dr. Trish (Gigi Edgley) who says a lot of complex fancy confusing stuff really fast.
+She and her colleagues have calculated the precise point that this anomaly will hit the earth, sucking everything in its path, including time, which of course is one of the eleven dimensions.
 I would break down the other ten dimensions for you but I don’t want to challenge you any more quantumly than you already are.
-Even though this thing looks like its going to be damn near impossible to stop Dr. Trish has a formula involving nuclear weapons that just might work but the calculations to make this work are so complex that it will take the USSA super duper computers like 37 hours to crunch these numbers.
+Even though this thing looks like its going to be damn near impossible to stop, Dr. Trish has a formula involving nuclear weapons that just might work, but the calculations to make this work are so complex that it will take the USSA super duper computers like 37 hours to crunch these numbers.
 And we have 32 hours until reality ends.
 I’m no Quantum Physicist, but I’m seriously not digging the math on that one.

 As it turns out I didn’t care if little Leo finally got up the gumption to give Lindsey that first kiss, or if Mayor Ben would remember to take his meds and get his high blood pressure under control.
 I did observe that Mayor Ben had some serious skankalicious hotties working in his office, but that wasn’t part of the melodrama.
 Nor did I care about stepmother Lynn and her fractured relationship with her stepson, though in all honesty Lynn didn’t seem to care all that much about it either.
 It’s a good thing that Stephanie Jacobson is so damn pretty because if she had put any less effort into this flick she would’ve been moving backwards.
 One little thing kind of bugged me though.
 Everybody’s getting ready to start their day, kids getting ready for school, Rainman over here is making pancakes, the Mayor is about to head off to work and then Stepmom walks in the door sporting a super snug black mini dress carrying a bunch of shopping bags.
 Her vocation is that of a Police Officer so where the hell did this tramp just come from dressed like that at the crack of dawn?
 Just curious.